 Stavanger Cathedral

-This historic stone cathedral from the 12th century is a symbol of the city's rich history and cultural heritage.
+Built in the 12th century, Stavanger Cathedral is a symbol of the city's rich history and cultural heritage.
 It is considered one of the best-preserved medieval stone cathedrals in Norway and is open to visitors throughout the year.

 The Norwegian Petroleum Museum